IBM/api-samples/readme.md

 ﻿# QRadar API Samples

-This package contains sample python code that demonstrates how to use the QRadar REST API.
+This package contains sample Python code that demonstrates how to use the QRadar REST API.
 The API is accessed by sending specially crafted HTTP requests to specific URLs on the QRadar console.
 These URLs, known as **“endpoints”**, each perform a specific function.
 Some endpoints perform